 Oct 9th, 2019 • Stories

-This Port Jackson Shark, July 1990 was found on Cockburn Sound, south of Fremantle, WA, dead and discarded, but still beautiful.
+This Port Jackson Shark, July 1990 was found on Cockburn Sound, south of Fremantle, WA, dead, dessicated and discarded, but still beautiful.

-The shark, when properly dry, was given to Angela Rosen in exchange for a treasured etching of a dead fish.
+The shark, when properly dry, was given to Angela Rosen in exchange for an etching of another dead fish.

 ← Return to Blog